gonuma/solo-api-project/README.md

 # Getting Started

-To get download all dependencies and get started, run `npm i`
+To download all dependencies and get started, run `npm i`

 Next, log into psql and run `create database cycling;` create a database named `cycling`